auduongtuan/baemin-figma/README.md

-# Figma plugin
+# BM i18n
+This is an innovative public Figma plugin that I created when working at Woowa Brothers Vietnam (BAEMIN) to simplify the internalisation process within my company.

+## Run the plugin development

-Below are the steps to get your plugin running.
+Below are the steps to get the plugin running.
 You can also find instructions at:

   https://www.figma.com/plugin-docs/setup/